syncfusion-content/wpf-docs/wpf/DockingManager/Advanced-Features.md

 ## Hosting Windows Form control in DockingManager

-Hosting a Windows Form Host in DockingManager is an easy process for which you need to set UseIntropCompaitableMode=true in order to use Winform controls with in DockingManager.
+Hosting a Windows Form Host in DockingManager is an easy process for which you need to set UseInteropCompatibilityMode=true in order to use Winform controls with in DockingManager.
 The following codes show how to use webbrowser control with in DockingManager.

 {% tabs %}